-- All staff and volunteers (including Governors) will be issued with our academy's Code of Conduct, and with this policy, which are intended not only to support them in adopting safe practice in their work with children but also to advise on how to report any concerns about the conduct of a colleague or any practice in our academy which they feel is unsafe for our pupils. - Staff will also be issued with a copy of our whistleblowing policy; this refers more to concerns of a nonsafeguarding nature, but its principles support those of this policy. - Additionally, all staff and volunteers are signposted to the Ofsted Whistleblower Helpline, 0300 123 3155, and to the NSPCC Whistleblowing Advice helpline, 0800 028 0285. - Visitors to the academy, including contractor and agency staff, will be provided with relevant information in line with the Visitors' policy.
+- All staff and volunteers (including Governors) will be issued with our academy's Code of Conduct, and with this policy, which are intended not only to support them in adopting safe practice in their work with children but also to advise on how to report any concerns about the conduct of a colleague or any practice in our academy which they feel is unsafe for our pupils. - Staff will also be issued with a copy of our whistleblowing policy; this refers more to concerns of a non-safeguarding nature, but its principles of everyone having a responsibility to report a concern support those of this policy. - Additionally, all staff and volunteers are signposted to the Ofsted Whistleblower Helpline, O300 123 3155, and to the NSPCC Whistleblowing Advice helpline, O800 028 0285. - Visitors to the academy, including contractor and agency staff, will be provided with relevant information in line with the Visitors' guidance.